aowis-org/AOWIS-SERVER-MODELS/README.md

 # AOWIS-SERVER
-The main RESTful Server for the AOWIS Infrastructure.
+Server for the AOWIS Controller Infrastructure that performs the network monitoring and automatisation.